llm-merging/LLM-Merging/README.md

 Attach the tar file in an email and send to `llm.merging@gmail.com` with the subject as `submission: {method_name}` where `{method_name}` is the same method_name used when calling `llm_merging/main.py`.

+## Leaderboard

+The leaderboard of the submitted solutions can be found [here](https://huggingface.co/spaces/margsli/merging_competition).
+Please note that your submission might not appear on the leaderboard immediately, as it is updated every few days.
+If you encounter any issues, please contact us.

 Note this submission method is only temporary and another automatic submission method should be comming soon.